-On the next day, when he departed,he took out TWO DENARII, gave them to the innkeeper,and said to him, ‘Take care of him; and whatever more you spend,WHEN I COME AGAIN, I will repay you.’(Luke 10:35)
+“Take care of him; and whatever more you spend,WHEN I COME AGAIN, I will repay you.”(Luke 10:35)

-The early church had an understanding of the parable of the Good Samaritan that today’s church world knows nothing about.
-Working through the dark ages, Satan did a GREAT JOB of hiding the REAL truth of God’s Word, and now today Christianity remains in darkness about the truth of salvation and the timing of Christ’s return.
-And yet, amazingly, the parable of the Good Samaritan reveals both!
+The early church had an understanding of the “parable of the Good Samaritan” that today’s church world knows nothing about.
+Working through the dark ages, Satan did a masterful job of hiding the truth of God’s Word.
+And now Christianity remains mostly in darkness about the truth of salvation and the timing of Christ’s return.
+Yet, amazingly, the parable of the Good Samaritan reveals both!

 “Then Jesus answered and said: “A certain man went down from Jerusalem to Jericho, and fell among thieves, who stripped him of his clothing, wounded him, and departed, leaving him half dead.
 Now by chance a certain priest came down that road.
 And when he saw him, he passed by on the other side.
 Likewise a Levite, when he arrived at the place, came and looked, and passed by on the other side.
 But a certain Samaritan, as he journeyed, came where he was.
 And when he saw him, he had compassion.
 So he went to him and bandaged his wounds, pouring on oil and wine; and he set him on his own animal, brought him to an inn, and took care of him.
 On the next day, when he departed, he took out two denarii, gave them to the innkeeper, and said to him, ‘Take care of him; and whatever more you spend, when I come again, I will repay you.’
 (Luke 10:30-35).

-In the parable of the Good Samaritan, a certain man falls among thieves who strip him, beat him, and leave him half dead.
-Jesus described Satan as a thief who comes to steal, kill, and destroy:
+In the parable of the Good Samaritan, a “certain man” falls among “thieves” who strip him, beat him, and leave him half dead.
+The “certain man” represents Adam (& Eve), and thus by extension, all mankind.
+And the “thieves” represent Satan and his demons.
+Jesus described Satan as the “thief” who comes to steal, kill, and destroy:

 “The thief (Satan) does not come except to steal, and to kill, and to destroy.
 I have come that they may have life” (John 10:10).

-So Jesus picks the man up, puts him on his animal, takes him to an inn, and takes care of him.
-This is like what a shepherd would do for his sheep, if they were lost or hurt.
+So the Good Samaritan (Jesus) picks the man up, puts him on his animal, takes him to an inn, and takes care of him.
+This is what a shepherd would do for his sheep, if they were lost or hurt.
 And of course, the Bible says Jesus is our Shepherd, who laid down his life for us:

-It was Jesus’ death on the cross that made eternal LIFE available to us.
-Christ’s sinless death is now available to pay our death sentence for the sins we committed.
-In this way, Jesus “took care of us” like he did to the half dead man in the parable, seeking to nurse the man back to life again.
+It was Jesus’ death on the cross that made LIFE (eternal) available to us.
+Christ’s (sinless) death is now available to pay our death sentence for the sins we committed.
+In this way, Jesus “took care of us” like the Good Samaritan did to the half-dead man in the parable, seeking to nurse the man back to life again.

-The next day, Jesus tells the innkeeper he’s leaving, but that he’ll come back.
-This represents the fact that Jesus was going to leave earth after his first coming, but that he’ll come back one day:
+Then, the Good Samaritan tells the innkeeper he’s leaving, but that he’ll come back.
+This foretold Jesus would leave Earth after his First Coming, but that he’ll come back for us one day:

-Jesus hands the man two denarii, and tells him he’ll repay him whatever else he owes him when he returns.
-In Jesus’ day, one denarii represented an average man’s pay for one day’s work, so two denarii covered TWO days wages:
+The Good Samaritan then hands the man TWO denarii, and tells him he’ll repay him whatever else he owes him when he returns.
+In Jesus’ day, ONE denarii represented an average man’s pay for ONE DAY of work!
+So TWO denarii covered TWO DAYS: